catalog header

 • SpikeNites

-At Gonzaga, we know that students who are involved outside of the classroom are more likely to be successful in college.
-They are more likely to express a sense of belonging, to enjoy their college experience, and to persist and graduate.
+At Gonzaga, we know students involved outside the classroom are more likely to be successful in college.
+They express a sense of belonging, enjoy their college experience, and persist and graduate.
 The Center for Student Involvement (CSI) provides support to students who provide opportunities for other students to get involved (GSBA and Clubs) and provide many involvement opportunities of our own (SpikeNites).

-Visit the Zagtivities website or download the Gonzaga Mobile App to view all the clubs and organizations that are available, and to learn how to sign up!
+Visit the Zagtivities website to view all the clubs and organizations that are available, and to learn how to sign up!
 If you have questions about guidelines, policies, processes and/or resources for Gonzaga University Student Groups, search for Club Policies on myGU.
 For more information visit our website at www.gonzaga.edu/getinvolved

-SpikeNites is the late-night programming series on campus..
-Every Friday and Saturday from 8pm-10pm\ SpikeNites will feature events like free movies, video game tournaments, comedians, special events and late-night food options.
+SpikeNites is the late-night programming series on campus.
+Every Friday and Saturday from 8pm-10pm, SpikeNites features events like free movies, video game tournaments, comedians, bingo, and special events.
 Learn more about SpikeNites on Zagtivities.

 Health & Counseling Services